Herbs & Fertility

 So why don’t we hear more about them?

-And as we find ourselves most urgently in need of the support of plant wisdom to improve our ever-dwindling reproductive capacity, we are more painfully disconnected from it than ever.
+And as we find ourselves most urgently in need of the support of plant wisdom to improve our ever-dwindling reproductive capacity, we are more disconnected from it than ever.

 There is so much we can do naturally to support our bodies' innate ability to find balance and vitality where reproductive health is concerned, and herbal medicine works to enhance just that - our bodies’ innate fertility - and it does so through a variety of mechanisms.